Air Fryer Recipe

 Method

-- Combine olive oil, minced garlic, rosemary, thyme, salt, and pepper in a bowl to form a herb paste.
+- Mix the olive oil, minced garlic, rosemary, thyme, salt and pepper in a bowl until you have a herb paste.

-- Coat lamb cutlets with the herb mixture evenly.
+- Coat the lamb cutlets evenly with the herb mixture.

-- Arrange cutlets in the air fryer basket without overcrowding and cook for 10-12 minutes, flipping halfway.
+- Arrange the cutlets in the air fryer basket without overcrowding, then cook for 10-12 minutes, turning halfway through.

-- Let cutlets rest before serving with lemon wedges.
+- Leave the cutlets to rest before serving with lemon wedges.

 Why this works in an air fryer